 If there is no change in your AFNI, then the amount you receive this July will be the same as last July: nice and easy!

-Also, you can use the CRA’s Canada Child Benefit calculator to get an idea of your payments.
+Also, you can use the CRA’s Canada Child Benefit calculator to understand your payments.
 That way, you can spend less time worrying about money and more time doing what you love.

 With the CCB calculator, you enter basic information about your kids and your family situation, and the calculator tells you exactly how much CCB to expect each month.

-In the end, you may receive lower or higher CCB payments based on those factors.
+Ultimately, based on those factors, you may receive lower or higher CCB payments.
 However, it’s important to remember that your CCB payments will reduce as the adjusted net income of your family increases.

 This is so because the CCB aims to help families with low and moderate incomes in Canada.
 So the more you shift away from the low-medium income bracket, the less the CCB favours you.